kimeunh3/COVID19-heat-map/README.md

 ## Disclaimer:

-The purpose of this project is to provide a visual representation along with statistics to the general public in regards to the SARS-CoV-2 (referred as the novel coronavirus of COVID-19) pandemic in the United States.
+The purpose of this project is to provide a visual representation along with statistics to the general public in regards to the SARS-CoV-2 (referred as the novel coronavirus or COVID-19) pandemic in the United States.
 No monetary profit is seeked from the project.

 ## Credits: